Developmental Goals for Third Graders

 - State things as negatives: “I hate it,” “I can't,” “boooring,” “yeah, right”

-- Be increasingly able to deal with multiple variables in learning
+- Be a concrete learner, but increasingly will be able to deal with multiple variables